1299 β 1922 CE

 The Coffee Rebellion of 1730

 On the morning of September 28, 1730, the KapΔ±kulu coffee shop in Istanbul's BeyazΔ±t district was unusually crowded.
-The air was thick with the aroma of freshly...
+The air carried the smell of freshly roaste...

 The Coffee Revolution

-The aroma of freshly roasted beans wafted through the narrow streets of Istanbul's Tahtakale district, drawing curious onlookers to a small establishment near t...
+The aroma of freshly roasted beans drifted through the narrow streets of Istanbul's Tahtakale district, pulling curious onlookers toward a small establishment n...

 The Ottoman-Safavid War of 1623